-If you’re starting out or returning to an instrument I can help get you off to a flying start.
+If you’re starting out or returning to an instrument I, Phillip Chalker, can help you get off to a flying start.

 I offer beginner, intermediate and refresher lessons for ukulele, and beginner lessons for guitar.

 You can take lessons at my place or, if you live in my area, in the comfort of your own home.

 For those who live a bit further away, we can have an online session using Skype or FaceTime.

 If you have a companion who wishes to learn with you, I also offer group sessions for up to four people.